Why is there an Anti-Kickback Law in healthcare?

 Phillips & Cohen also has brought successful whistleblower cases involving kickback allegations against blood testing labs, pharmacies, hospitals, nursing home chains and others in the healthcare industry.

-If you are aware of kickbacks and would like to get a free, confidential review of your case, please visit our contact page.
+If you are aware of medical kickbacks or Stark violations and would like to get a free, confidential review of your case by experienced whistleblower attorneys, please visit our contact page.
 Phillips & Cohen works with whistleblowers on a contingency basis, which means there is no payment unless the government recovers funds from the case and pays the whistleblower a reward.